Githenduka-carolyne/Phase1-Project/README.md

 - Injury Severity Risk
 - Composite Weighted Risk

+Together, these metrics provide a multi-dimensional view of aircraft risk rather than relying on a single indicator.

 ## Key Findings
-- General aviation airplanes (e.g. Cessna 152, Cessna 172 variants) show consistently low risk
+- Small general aviation airplanes, such as Cessna 152 and Cessna 172 variants, consistently demonstrated lower risk profiles.
+Incidents involving these aircraft typically resulted in fewer injuries and less severe outcomes.
 ![alt text](Images/image1.png)

-- Large commercial jets show high weighted risk due to severe outcomes when accidents occur
+- In contrast, large commercial jets exhibited significantly higher weighted risk scores.
+While accidents involving these aircraft are less frequent, their outcomes are often severe due to higher passenger capacity and operational complexity.
 ![alt text](Images/image2.png)

-- Substantial and destroyed damage dominate incidents
+-Across all aircraft types, substantial and destroyed damage accounted for the majority of incidents, highlighting the importance of damage severity in risk evaluation.

 ![alt text](Images/image3.png)
-- Fatal and non-fatal injuries account for most outcomes
+- When injuries did occur, fatal and non-fatal injuries made up most outcomes, reinforcing the need for severity-based weighting rather than simple incident counts.

 ![alt text](Images/image4.png)
-- Amateur-built airplanes show lower damage frequency
+-Additional analysis showed that amateur-built airplanes experienced fewer severe damage outcomes, though this may reflect differences in usage and reporting rather than inherent safety advantages.

 ![alt text](Images/image7.png)
 - no of damage vs damage type
 ![alt text](Images/image6.png)